cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        Solves non stiff ordinary differential equations (ODE) using the Bogacki-Shampine method (Ode23).
    Parameters:
        dydx:
-            The function that represents the ODE.
-The function should accept two doubles (time and state) and return a double representing the derivative of the state.
+            A function that represents the ODE.
+                    | double dydx(double t, double y);
+                    | ColVec dydx(double t, ColVec y);
+               * t: time.
+               * y: state.
+               * Returns: evaluation of the ODE.
        initcon:
+               An array of doubles representing the initial conditions for the state vector y.
-               The initial value of the dependent variable (state).
+               The length must match the dimension of the system.
        tspan:
-             An array of time points at which the solution is desired.
-The first element is the initial time, and the last element is the final time.
+             A two-element array specifying the time interval for integration: [t0, tf].
        options:
-               Optional parameters for the ODE solver, such as relative tolerance, absolute tolerance, and maximum step size.
-If not provided, default options will be used.
+               Optional parameters for the ODE solver, such as:
+                   * RelTol: relative tolerance,
+                   * AbsTol: absolute tolerance,
+                   * MaxStep: maximum step size,
+                   * Stats: Statistics toggle.
+                   Use Odeset(...) to configure
    Returns:
-       A tuple containing two elements:
+       A tuple (T, Y) where:
-          * ColVec T: A column vector of time points at which the solution was computed.
+          * T: Column vector of time points at which the solution was computed.
-          * Matrix Y: A matrix where each row corresponds to the state of the system at the corresponding time point in T.
+          * Y: Matrix of solution values; each row corresponds to the state at the respective time in T.
    Remark:
       |  This method uses the Bogacki-Shampine method (Ode23) to solve the ODE.
 It is an adaptive step size method that adjusts the step size to achieve the desired accuracy.
       |  For best results, the function should be smooth within the integration interval.